arya0004/Odoo_hackathon_WZ/README.md

 Inspired by the Odoo Ecosystem

-Thanks to all Hackathon mentors and open-source contributors
+Thanks to all Hackathon Mentors and Open-Source Contributors

 🌱 Built with precision, performance, and passion by Team WorkZen